Great kiskadee: Behaviour and ecology

-The great kiskadee is a common, noisy and conspicuous bird.
-It is almost omnivorous and hunts like a shrike or flycatcher, waiting on an open perch high in a tree to sally out and catch insects in flight or to pounce upon rodents and similar small vertebrates (such as other birds' chicks).
-It will also take prey (such as small lizards and frogs) and some fruit from vegetation by gleaning and jumping for it or ripping it off in mid-hover, and occasionally dives for fish or tadpoles in shallow water, making it one of the few fishing passerines.
+The great kiskadee is a common, noisy, and conspicuous bird.
+It is almost omnivorous and hunts like a shrike or flycatcher, waiting on an open perch high in a tree to sally out and catch insects in flight or to pounce upon rodents and similar small vertebrates (such as other birds' chicks and bats).
+It will also take prey (such as small snakes, lizards, frogs, perched insects, spiders, millipedes and land snails) and some seeds and fruit from vegetation by gleaning and jumping for it or ripping it off in mid-hover, and occasionally dives for freshwater snails, fish or tadpoles in shallow water, making it one of the few fishing passerines.
+It also visits feeding stations to eat bread, dog food, bananas and peanut butter/seed mixture.
 Kiskadees like to hunt on their own or in pairs, and though they might be expected to make good use of prey flushed by but too large for the smaller birds of the understory, they do not seem to join mixed-species feeding flocks very often.
 When they do, they hunt in the familiar manner.
-Such opportunistic feeding behavior makes it one of the commonest birds in urban areas around Latin America; its flashy belly and its shrill call make it one of the most conspicuous.
+Such opportunistic feeding behavior makes it one of the most common birds in urban areas around Latin America; its flashy belly and its shrill call make it one of the most conspicuous.

 Breeding

 Great kiskadees are monogamous and defend a territory.
-Both sexes build the large domed nest that has a side entrance.
-It is chiefly composed of grasses and small twigs but can also incorporate lichen, string and plastic.
+Both sexes build a large domed nest that has a side entrance.
+It is chiefly composed of grasses and small twigs but can also incorporate lichen, string, and plastic.
 The birds will steal material from other nests.
 The nest is placed in a wide range of sites, often in an exposed position high up in a tree or on man-made structures.
 Occasionally the nest is placed in a cavity.
 The clutch is 3 to 4 eggs.
 These are moderately glossy, light yellowish cream in colour with purplish black and purplish brown spots.
 The average size is 27.9 × 20.0 mm.
 Only the female incubates the eggs; the male guards the nest while she leaves the nest to feed.
 The eggs hatch after 16–17 days.
 The chicks are fed by both parents and fledge after 17–18 days.